 - When Approved or Approved with changes

 - Trigger (Enterprise edition only) - select how and when you would like the stage to start.

-- Lock stage - choose if or when the stage should be locked: never, manually or when all decisions are made.
+- Lock stage - (Enterprise edition only) choose if or when the stage should be locked: never, manually, or when all decisions are made.

 - Allow comments - decide what kind of comments can be added to the proof.
 Read more about private vs public comments in this article.
 If someone from a stage submits a private comment (available on Enterprise edition) it will only be visible to the reviewers in that specific stage.